sandhawke/dv/prompts/base/response-format.md

 To delete a file, make an attachment using that file's pathname and on the Content-Disposition header include the parameter action=delete.
 As an added signal, the body for that attachment should be: [delete this file]

-Unless you need a different boundary string for uniqueness, start your response now with a brief explanation, then: Content-Type: multipart/mixed; boundary="boundary-01"
+Start your response with a very brief explanation of what you're doing, then the multipart header.
+Unless you need a different boundary string for uniqueness, your header should be: Content-Type: multipart/mixed; boundary="boundary-01"